AntonShuvaev/elasticsearch4idea/README.md

 To get the IntelliJ Elasticsearch plugin visit [Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/14512-elasticsearch).

-To get a quick tour of basic IntelliJ Elasticsearch features, see the [introduction video](https://youtu.be/lSsnPGMG830) (3 minutes).
+To get a quick tour of basic IntelliJ Elasticsearch features, see the [introduction video](https://youtu.be/lSsnPGMG830) (3 minutes) but it is a bit outdated.

 ![IntelliJ Elasticsearch plugin](images/IntelliJ-Elasticsearch-plugin.webp)